-7. May an employer explain to other employees that their co-worker is allowed to do something that generally is not permitted (such as eat at his desk or take more breaks) because he has diabetes?
+8. May an employer tell employees who ask why their co-worker is allowed to do something that generally is not permitted (such as eat at his desk or take more breaks) that she is receiving a reasonable accommodation?

-8. What types of reasonable accommodations may employees with diabetes need?
+10. What other types of reasonable accommodations may employees with diabetes need?

 Some employees may need one or more of the following accommodations:

-- a private area to test blood sugar levels or to take insulin
+- a private area to test their blood sugar levels or to administer insulin injections

 - breaks to eat or drink, take medication, or test blood sugar levels

-- leave for treatment, recuperation, or training on managing diabetes(7)
+- leave for treatment, recuperation, or training on managing diabetes18

 - modified work schedule or shift change